OU to increase number of nursing students by admitting all qualified applicants

 “There are literally hundreds of qualified applicants that don’t have spots in nursing programs, especially ours, the top one in the state,” Harroz said.

-Annually, 80,000 people seeking a nursing degree are left at the door, Huff said.
+Annually, 80,000 people seeking a nursing degree nationwide are left at the door, Huff said.

 The situation is a result of a shortage of nursing faculty, inadequate space, lack of equipment and funding, Huff said.

-The expansion in enrollment will help improve access to health care and health outcomes, Huff said.
+The expansion in enrollment will help improve access to health care and improve health outcomes, she said.

 “This is historic,” Huff said.
 “There is probably not a college in the nation that can say they are doing this today.”